US-MFG-Demo/k8s-dapr-hack/Assignment02/README.md

 - The VehicleRegistrationService and FineCollectionService must each run with a Dapr sidecar.
 - The FineCollectionService must use the Dapr service invocation building block to call the `/vehicleinfo/{licensenumber}` endpoint on the VehicleRegistrationService.
+- Deploy the services to Azure Kubernetes Service and demonstrate it's running without issues.

 This assignment targets the operations labeled as **number 1** in the end-state setup: